Child sexual abuse: Behavioral interventions

+Sex drive reduction

+Pharmacological interventions are used to lower the sex drive in general, which can ease the management of pedophilic feelings, but does not change sexual preference.
+Antiandrogens work by interfering with the activity of testosterone.
+Cyproterone acetate (Androcur) and medroxyprogesterone acetate (Depo-Provera) are the most commonly used.
+The efficacy of antiandrogens has some support, but few high-quality studies exist.
+Cyproterone acetate has the strongest evidence for reducing sexual arousal, while findings on medroxyprogesterone acetate have been mixed.

+Gonadotropin-releasing hormone analogs such as leuprorelin (Lupron), which last longer and have fewer side-effects, are also used to reduce libido, as are selective serotonin reuptake inhibitors.
+The evidence for these alternatives is more limited and mostly based on open trials and case studies.
+All of these treatments, commonly referred to as "chemical castration", are often used in conjunction with cognitive behavioral therapy.
+According to the Association for the Treatment of Sexual Abusers, when treating child molesters, "anti-androgen treatment should be coupled with appropriate monitoring and counseling within a comprehensive treatment plan."
+These drugs may have side-effects, such as weight gain, breast development, liver damage and osteoporosis.

+Historically, surgical castration was used to lower sex drive by reducing testosterone.
+The emergence of pharmacological methods of adjusting testosterone has made it largely obsolete, because they are similarly effective and less invasive.
+It is still occasionally performed in Germany, the Czech Republic, Switzerland, and a few U.S. states.
+Non-randomized studies have reported that surgical castration reduces recidivism in contact sex offenders.
+The Association for the Treatment of Sexual Abusers opposes surgical castration and the Council of Europe works to bring the practice to an end in Eastern European countries where it is still applied through the courts.

 Pedophilia

 Pedophilia is a condition in which an adult or older adolescent is primarily or exclusively attracted to prepubescent children, whether the attraction is acted upon or not.
 A person with this paraphilia is called a pedophile.

 In law enforcement, the term pedophile is sometimes used to describe those accused or convicted of child sexual abuse under sociolegal definitions of child (including both prepubescent children and adolescents younger than the local age of consent); however, not all child sexual offenders are pedophiles and not all pedophiles engage in sexual abuse of children.
 For these reasons, researchers recommend against imprecisely describing all child molesters as pedophiles.

 The term pedocriminality (De: Pädokriminalität; Fr: pédocriminalité) is a controversial term which originated in the 1980s and has been used by organisations such as UNICEF, UNHRC, the World Health Organization and the Council of Europe to refer to child sexual abuse and sexual violence used against children, child prostitution, child trafficking and the use of child pornography.
 The term "cyber-pedocriminality" has been used to refer to the activities of viewers of child pornography online.